EVENTS CALENDAR

 Read interview

-Helen Darbishire is a human rights activist specialising in the public’s right of access to information (freedom of information), media and internet freedom, and the development of open and democratic societies with participatory and accountable governments.
-Helen is founder and Executive Director of the Madrid-based NGO Access Info Europe, established in 2006 to promote the right of access to information in Europe and globally.
+Helen Darbishire is a human rights activist specialising in the right of access to information (freedom of information) and the development of open and democratic societies with participatory and accountable governments.
+In 2006, Helen established the organisation Access Info, headquartered in Madrid, which these rights across Europe and globally.

 Karel De Vriendt